zlounes/fizzbuzz/README.md

 without make :
 > go run ./ -port 8080

-you can hen use http://localhost:8080/fizzbuzz for testing fizzbuzz and http://localhost:8080/fizzbuzz/stat for displaying the more used entry.
+you can then use http://localhost:8080/fizzbuzz for testing fizzbuzz and http://localhost:8080/fizzbuzz/stat for displaying the more used entry.

 ## generate binary fizzbuzz on local folder